haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks.md

             self.obj.set_pose(obj_pose)
 ```

 An `env_idx` is one of the arguments to this function, and is a list of environment IDs that need initialization.
-This is given as ManiSkill supports **partial resets**, where at each timestep potentially only a subset of parallel environments will undergo a reset, which calls `_initialize_actors` here.
+This is given as ManiSkill supports **partial resets**, where at each timestep potentially only a subset of parallel environments will undergo a reset, which calls `_initialize_episode` here.

 Since a scene builder is used, to initialize objects to their original states, we simply call `self.table_scene.initialize(env_idx)`, a function all scene builders implement.